TBXark/mail2telegram/README.md

 When the email forwarding notification is sent to Telegram, only the title, sender, recipient, and three buttons are included.

 Using `Preview` allows you to directly preview the plain text mode of the email in the bot.
 However, there is a limit of 4096 characters.
 If it exceeds 4096 characters, you can use `TEXT` or `HTML` to view the complete email.
-Below the preview message, there is a `Read` button that can be clicked to close the preview.
+Below the preview message, there is a `Close` button that can be clicked to close the preview.

 Using `TEXT`, you can see plain text emails.
 Using `HTML`, you can see rich-text emails which may contain certain scripts or other tracking links.
 It is recommended to use rich-text mode only when necessary or when confirming that the source is reliable.